druettiger/opencloud/services/storage-shares/README.md

 ## Scalability

 The storage-shares service can be scaled horizontally.
-When running multiple instances, ensure that the share metadata storage configuration is identical across all instances.